CROSS CONNECTION & BACKFLOW PREVENTION

 Complete our survey and fax it back to us.
 We will help determine whether you are in compliance with cross-connection/backflow prevention regulations.

 **ALL TESTERS ARE REQUIRED TO SUBMIT A COPY OF THEIR CURRENT "CERTIFICATION CARD" AND "CALIBRATION CERTIFICATE ON TESTING EQUIPMENT" WHEN RENEWED TO THE OFFICE ADDRESS ON THE TEST FORM***

-Certified Backflow Device Installer/Testers: A list of certified installers / testers can be found by visiting the American Society of Sanitary Engineering (ASSE).
+Certified Backflow Device Installer/Testers: A list of certified installers / testers can be found by visiting this link.
 Please note: Pennsylvania American Water does not endorse any specific backflow testers, and we are not responsible for the accuracy of the information provided on these websites.
 These links are provided as a resource only.
 There may be other certified testers not listed on these sites.